 British Ambassador to Uruguay

 We develop and maintain relations between the UK and Uruguay.
-Our job is to work to the UK government’s international agenda and support their foreign priorities.
+Our work covers a range of issues in line with the UK government’s international agenda which supports our foreign priorities.

 The political work we do is aimed at improving the rules-based international system to reduce conflict and encourage security and stability.
 We therefore support democratic values, human rights, international free trade and sustainable global growth.